franklinkong981/JSX-Exercises/README.md

 # JSX-Exercises
-Some exercises where I practice making and creating React/JSX components.
+Some exercises where I practice making and creating React components using JSX.